 So, what is occurring on the recipient’s end during the feedback (or gift-receiving) event?
 A lot!
 However, one of the things I want to draw attention to is the significance of agency and autonomy during such experiences.
 If you follow the motivation research based on the self-determination theory framework, you understand that autonomy is one of three basic psychological needs (if you are familiar with Dan Pink’s book Drive, this is where he draws much of his motivation framework).
-However, what is also true is that feedback is often an externalized event (not originating within the person receiving the feedback) and externalized events (including incentives) have frequently been found to lead to diminished levels of autonomy and consequentially, higher occurrences of demotivation.
-So, merely providing feedback (or giving a gift), while love-based and from the heart can have negative consequences.
+However, what is also true is that feedback is often an externalized event (not originating within the person receiving the feedback), and externalized events (including incentives) have frequently been found to lead to diminished levels of autonomy and, consequentially, higher occurrences of demotivation.
+So, merely providing feedback (or giving a gift), while love-based and from the heart, can have negative consequences.

-True to our Black River motivation model, is the importance of “alignment” in the coaching, managing, and feedback process.
+True to our Black River motivation model is the importance of “alignment” in the coaching, managing, and feedback process.
 Alignment honors what we know about the brain and the importance of a person practicing agency – having the ability to choose and make decisions for themselves.
-The evolving research on the brain demonstrates the importance of a person being ready (perhaps, retrospectively, one of the biggest mistakes in Hersey & Blanchard’s early Situational Leadership model moving away from “readiness” to “development levels”) and open to the feedback conversation for the feedback event to have positive outcomes.
+The evolving research on the brain demonstrates the importance of a person being ready (perhaps, retrospectively, one of the biggest mistakes in Hersey & Blanchard’s early Situational Leadership model, moving away from “readiness” to “development levels”) and open to the feedback conversation for the feedback event to have positive outcomes.
 Merely providing a person feedback is only part of the equation.
-If you want the feedback to have true impact and value (this occurs on the receiver’s end), the person must be of the willing and mindset to receive the feedback.
-As with anything, many things factor into this – timing, positioning, well-being, etc. However, rarely have I seen a person find feedback to be aligned if they were not open to the event and the information.
+If you want the feedback to have true impact and value (this occurs on the receiver’s end), the person must be of the willingness and mindset to receive the feedback.
+As with anything, many things factor into timing, positioning, well-being, etc. However, rarely have I seen a person find feedback aligned if they were not open to the event and the information.
 And being open to the event is significantly tied to organizational culture and climate.

 Some recommendations to nurture healthy feedback within organizations:

 - Small, regular drips and doses.
 Avoid monumental conflict events by providing routine (formal and informal) feedback sessions.
 This can occur in all sorts of environments.
-For the leader, it is key to integrate feedback into the employee coaching process.
+For the leader, it is vital to integrate feedback into the employee coaching process.

 - Commitment to annual 360-degree feedback.
 We regularly hear conflicting stories from leaders.
 In the same breath, they share that a) they are having organizational issues, despite b) their leaders doing everything they should.
 One of the best ways to test this is through a 360-degree survey.
-A lot can be drawn from what is and isn’t included (watch for a future blog on Silent Teams) in the responses.
+A lot can be drawn from what is and is omitted (watch for a future blog on Silent Teams) in the responses.